alessiocagnacci/RBF-models-for-tomorrow-market-expectation/README.md

   Achieved a baseline raw directional accuracy of **~55%**.
 While seemingly modest but in quantitative finance is a highly significant result.

 **KAN and MLP**
-  I also tried this two type of engine other than RBF obteining less significant result, by this the chose of using RBF methods.
+  I also tried this two type of engine other than RBF obteining less significant result.
+Consequently, I chose to use RBF methods.